 This Maths GCSE course is a one year linear course where you will be with other adult students who need an improved grade to the qualification they have already.
-No recent experience is required, although it is preferable for you to have achieved a grade D in Maths GCSE or equivalent.
+No recent experience is required, although it is preferable for you to have achieved a grade D (or 3) in Maths GCSE or equivalent.

 If your Maths is very basic or you lack confidence you should consider enrolling for the ‘Improve your Maths’ course first.

 The main aim of the course will be for students to gain a grade 4 (or 5) and thus the focus of the teaching will be at Foundation tier.
 You may wish to do the Higher tier, to gain up to grade 9, but this will require extra study in your own time, using internet-based learning and other resources.